hansinemarshall/planner_api/README.md

 ~ **Tuesday (21/02/2023)**
 - Created our controllers package.
 - Used Postman to view our API request endpoints.
-- Debugging
+- Debugging.

 ~ **Wednesday (22/02/2023)**
-- Implemented a DT0
+- Implemented a DTO.
-- Implemented enums
+- Implemented enums.

 ~ **Thursday (23/02/2023)**
-- Branch merging
+- Branch merging.
-- Started prepartions for presentation
+- Started prepartions for presentation.

 ~ **Friday (23/02/2023)**
-- Presentation day
+- Presentation day.

 # The API
 - A One-to-Many relationship between ToDoItem and ToDoList.